virsas/go-api-starter-kit/README.md

 I provided an object called example with CRUD actions to create, update, delete, show and list the objects.
 This example can be copied and renamed to anything.
 Users, Accounts.
 See examples' object for more details.

-Each object has own routes, validation and methods and then connected to the API.
+Each object has own routes, validation, tests and methods and then connected to the API.

 ## Testing with CURL